Basics

 Our most popular events are 6 hours long.
 We also have 8 hour, 12 hour and sometimes 15 hour events.

-We have metrogaines in the suburbs and a CBDgaine in the city.
+We hold metrogaines in the suburbs and a CBDgaine in the city.
 Metrogaines are often held in conjunction with cyclogaines.

 In summer the weekly Suburban Adventure Racing series goes for one hour in the eastern suburbs.

-Snogaines and paddlogaines are held occasionally.
+Snowgaines and paddlegaines are held occasionally.
 During Covid19 virtual rogaines were developed and are still available.

 What equipment is needed?